waker-he/cs-learning-notes/cpp/cppcon/allocator/allocator.md

 # About Stack Segment

-- process requests stack memory from the kernel via `mmap()` system call
+- to set up initial thread, process requests stack memory from the kernel via `mmap()` system call with `MAP_GROWSDOWN` flag
+- memory after the end of the initial mapping is guard area
+    - when guard page is first accessed through stack pointer, a page fault occurs
+    - page fault handler automatically commits more of the guard area, allowing the stack to grow
+- can be thought as `mremap()` is implicitly called when growing stack